Rooting the cuttings

 Start with a well-draining soil mix, such as 1 part potting soil to 1 part perlite, pumice or coarse horticultural sand.
 An alternate mix is 1 parts coir fiber to 2 parts perlite, with some slow-release fertilizer mixed in.
 Use a container about 1/2 to 1 gallon (2-4 liters) in size, with drainage holes.

 Plant the branch vertically about half-way in the soil, making sure at least one of the nodes is under the soil.
-I have marked the cuttings so that you know which end goes "down".
+I have marked the cuttings so that you know which end goes "up".
 Do not plant them upside down!

 If you have a rooting hormone like Rootone, or a fungicide, dust the branch with it first, although this is not necessary.